lumeland/theme-ebook/src/index.md

 Perhaps they would do it by combining different parts from different versions.

 Scheme's eyes widened.
 "Of course.
 Stella Pajunas.
-She's terrible, but she's brilliant---the most capable administrator the Bay Area has ever had.
+She's terrible, but she's brilliantthe most capable administrator the Bay Area has ever had.
 Maybe the most capable ANY Bay Area has ever had.
 Will, they didn't abduct her.
 They recruited her."